 We have built a strong reputation as accountants to charities, and not for profit organisations.
-We look after more than 300 clients in this sector and as we ranked nationally as a Top 30 charity audit firm in the Charity Finance league table, we are proud that 14 members of our team hold a Diploma of Charity Accounting, so you can be reassured that you will be receiving advice from experienced, well-qualified and genuinely well informed charity specialists.
+We ranked nationally as a Top 30 charity audit firm in the Charity Finance league table.
+We are proud that 14 of our team hold a Diploma of Charity Accounting, so you can be reassured that you will be receiving advice from experienced, well-qualified and genuinely well informed charity specialists.

 We’re one of the top 30 auditors in the UK.
 Creating value that makes a real difference to a client’s business – year after year – is intrinsic to our audit approach.
 The service we deliver matches strict compliance requirements without interfering with clients’ need to run a successful charity.
 This means minimising any disruption caused by the audit process, and maximising the potential to bring you meaningful insights on activities and financial controls within the organisation.